-BAKERSFIELD — California Department of Corrections and Rehabilitation (CDCR) officials are looking for an offender who walked away from a Bakersfield re-entry facility on Sunday, Sept.
-11.
+BAKERSFIELD — California Department of Corrections and Rehabilitation (CDCR) officials are searching for Michael Scallion, who walked away from the Male Community Reentry Program (MCRP) facility in Bakersfield on Saturday, Jan.
+29.

-Anyone who sees Beavers or has any knowledge of his whereabouts should immediately contact law enforcement or call 911.
+Anyone who sees Scallion or has any knowledge of his whereabouts should immediately contact law enforcement or call 911.

 Since 1977, 99 percent of all offenders who have left an adult institution, camp, or community-based program without permission have been apprehended.